carlos-gutier/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/README.md

     variables, outputs a contingency table and corresponding Chi-squared test
   - Your idea here!
 (You will implement more later in the week as well)
 3) Register for a [test PyPI account](https://test.pypi.org/account/register/)
-4) Publish your package as `lambdata-yourusername` (to avoid conflicts)
+4) Publish your package as `lambdata-carlosgutier` (to avoid conflicts)
-5) Start a Python notebook, and install your package with `!pip install --index-url https://test.pypi.org/simple/ lambdata-carlos-gutier`
+5) Start a Python notebook, and install your package with `!pip install --index-url https://test.pypi.org/simple/ lambdata-carlosgutier`
 6) `import lambdata-carlos-gutier as lambdata` in your notebook, and try it out!

 Many of the utility functions can be implemented with the right clever calls